dracotonisamond/Voron-Stuff/Pinlight/Readme.md

 5V for data and power

-JLCPCB Will do assembly, just specify 0.8mm PCB in green.
+JLCPCB will do assembly, just specify 0.8mm PCB in green.

 Use the files in Pinlight_Panel\Pinlight_ASSY for assembly.